paidy/interview/SimpleRestaurantApi.md

 You can choose either Rust or Scala as the programming language to complete the test.

-Please try to spend only acounr 4-6 hours on this maximum.
+Please try to spend at most 4-6 hours on this test.
 The focus will be on data structure choice, API design and implementation, internal implementation (especially regarding data correctness, multi-threaded capacity, and proper unit testing).
 How "functional" the solution is coded will also be a strong factor.
 Please learn and use all of the functional programming skills you can to complete this test, along with a good sense of when and where to apply them.
-Knowing when to try to stay pure functional and when to deviate to a more procedural mindset is a skill which will come in handy for this test.
+Knowing when to try to stay purely functional and when to deviate to a more procedural mindset is a skill which will come in handy for this test.

 Please keep everything simple and focus on making each piece as solid as possible.
 The parts that are in the